JuliaIO/Tar.jl/README.md

 permissions.
 Coaxing command-line `tar` programs to omit this non-portable information and use a portable (and `git`-compatible sort order) is non-trivial.

-Another difference from command-line `tar`: non-empty directories are also omitted from the tarballs that `Tar` creates since no metadata is recorded about directories aside from the fact that they exist and the existence of non-empty directories is already implied by the fact that they contain something else.
-If, in the future, the ability to record metadata about directories is added, tarballs will record entries for non-empty directories with non-default metadata.

 On the extraction side of things, doing `Tar.extract(tarball, dir)` is roughly equivalent to the following commands:
 ```sh